In Perforce there are several ways to work with multiple character sets depending on your requirements:

 - If your filenames or Perforce metadata contain non-ASCII characters, then your Perforce administrator might need to consider switching your Perforce Server into unicode mode as described below.
 When running in unicode mode, all non-file data (identifiers, descriptions, and so on), as well as the content of all files of type "unicode", are translated between the character set specified by the P4CHARSET variable on the client and UTF8 in the server.

 Before switching to unicode mode, verify that the character set you want to work with is supported.
 If the goal is to manage files that contain unicode characters, then you may consider standardizing on either UTF8 or UTF16 encoding.
 Note, starting with the 2007.2 Release, Perforce adds a new UTF16 filetype (see the Release Notes) to specifically support UTF16 files in both, non-unicode and unicode modes.
-To benefit from UTF16 support, all of your Perforce users need to be running 2007.2 versions of Perforce client programs.
+To benefit from UTF16 support, all of your Perforce users need to be running 2007.2 or later versions of Perforce client programs.

 If you need to work on unicode files that contain characters saved in the users directory, syncing/submitting such files to/from a single client machine can become a cumbersome process, as extra steps (switching between different P4CHARSETS, installing additional Code Pages and so on) are required to complete the task.